Tagged or AnyVal?

 So community expressed their need to be able to create new types, that would provide compile-time safety, no performance penalty and being done in one standardized way.
 The response was the introduction of AnyVal.

-A premise is simple: one define new type with a following syntax:
+The premise is simple: one defines a new type with the following syntax:

 class Name(val value: String) extends AnyVal